 - There is an inability to read the game.
 It’s all very well and good learning a strategy and back game play but things could be completely different on the day.
 Yesterday Davies knew their strategy of throwing out to Denton and was prepared, EVERY TIME.
 Good teams do their homework, you have to be smarter

 - 'We'll just get the forwards to heave it over when we get close'- I hate this attitude and now call it 'Doing an England'.
 It's a load of bollocks.
 Yes, we need the forwards to ground out a few metres but there comes a point when you have to take risks, pass it wide and give the backs a go to be clever, fast and sneeky.
 I even heard Dan Parks say ' We need to stop flinging it out when we get close'- I don't remember seeing this 'flinging' once, just endless pointless play with the forwards until a penalty was given away.
 Wales did not gain those tries yesterday by using this strategy, neither did France, Ireland, NZ, Australia…

 - A very specific mindset to Scotland is when the other team score a try, it means it’s over.
 Things were pretty level at half time and then because of one try early in the second half, that was it.
 From this point on, Scotland did not and do not play as they start or can.

 — Jonathon Davies gives us the quote of the weekend

-jesuslikesitintheass asked: why cant you live closer, there are no girls who are into rugby like you are here, it sucks :(
+jesuslikesitintheass said: why cant you live closer, there are no girls who are into rugby like you are here, it sucks :(

 Wait, where do you think I’m from?
 Aha, thanks though. :) x